Chronic Wasting Disease (CWD) Surveillance Update: January 7, 2019

 CWD and human health

 While there are no known cases of CWD in humans, health authorities recommend precautions.
 Additional information is available at:

 It is hard to believe we have been tracking this disease in wild deer in Alberta for 20 years.
 Alberta began CWD hunter surveillance in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie/parkland ecosystems.
-The continued support of hunters and landowners over the previous 19 years is the basis for the strength in the surveillance data.
+The continued support of hunters, guides and landowners is the basis for the strength of our surveillance data.

 Note that the deer head drop-off freezers are ONLY available from mid-October to mid-December.
-However, CWD surveillance in Alberta is a year-round program.
-Suitable heads can be tested any time throughout the year.
-Submit heads at any Fish and Wildlife office during their office hours.
+However, CWD surveillance in Alberta is a year-round program and suitable deer heads can be submitted for testing at a Fish and Wildlife office throughout the year during office hours.
 See page 13 of the 2018 Alberta Guide to Hunting Regulations for office locations and phone numbers.

 Please also note that for biosafety and logistical reasons, we are unable to return heads to a hunter.
 If you wish to keep any part of the head or antlers, you should remove it before submitting the remaining portion for CWD testing.
 Additional information about preparing and submitting heads can be found at:

 The total number of CWD cases detected in wild deer in Alberta since September 2005 is 919.